 Land of Candy Canes: books, veganism and more

-Seitan is my motor: beautiful vegan recipes with a focus on baking
+Seitan is my motor: German vegan recipes with a focus on baking